Jack in the Box (NASDAQ:JACK) PT Raised to $135.00 at Wedbush

-Jack in the Box (NASDAQ:JACK) had its target price raised by equities researchers at Wedbush from $130.00 to $135.00 in a research report issued to clients and investors on Thursday, The Fly reports.
+Jack in the Box (NASDAQ:JACK) had its target price increased by research analysts at Wedbush from $130.00 to $135.00 in a research report issued on Wednesday, Benzinga reports.
 The firm presently has an “outperform” rating on the restaurant operator’s stock.
-Wedbush’s price target points to a potential upside of 20.65% from the stock’s previous close.
+Wedbush’s target price would indicate a potential upside of 17.97% from the company’s current price.
+Wedbush also issued estimates for Jack in the Box’s Q1 2022 earnings at $2.35 EPS, FY2022 earnings at $7.22 EPS, Q1 2023 earnings at $2.62 EPS and FY2023 earnings at $8.10 EPS.

 Jack in the Box Inc operates and franchises Jack in the Box quick-service restaurants.
 As of September 27, 2020, it operated and franchised 2,241 Jack in the Box quick-service restaurants primarily in the western and southern United States, including one in Guam.
 The company was founded in 1951 and is headquartered in San Diego, California.